 We strongly encourage, but do not require, that applicants submit all testing results.
 Results from multiple examinations will be superscored by the Admissions Committee.
 More specifically, the Admissions Committee will consider an applicant’s best SAT math section from across multiple sittings along with their best SAT Evidence-Based Reading and Writing section.
 Similarly, Admissions Committee staff will consider an applicant’s highest sub-sections from multiple ACT test dates, and the highest ACT composite score submitted.

 Results from SAT II subject tests, IB examinations, and AP examinations are not required, but Admissions Committee members will consider them if submitted.
-In addition, non-U.S. citizens applying for admissions must submit the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), unless English is their first language or primary language of instruction.
+In addition, non-U.S. citizens applying for admissions must submit the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS), unless English is their first language or primary language of instruction (waiver requests can be made through the student's Applicant Portal).
 The submission of official scores may present a financial barrier to some students.
 As we do not wish to constrain applicants’ ability to apply to a diverse set of institutions, we will accept self-reported test scores.
 Admitted students who decide to attend Macalester will be required to submit official score reports.

 SHOULD I INTERVIEW?
 WHAT IF I LIVE FAR AWAY AND CAN’T MAKE IT TO CAMPUS?

 While not required, an admissions interview is a great way to learn more about Macalester while introducing yourself to us.
 Admissions staff, interns, and alumni volunteers conduct interviews on- and off-campus.
 Students can interview as early as the January prior to their senior year.
 Seniors who wish to interview must do so by February 1 of their senior year.
 If you cannot visit campus, we will do our best to connect you with an alum in your area.